iAmmar7/recipry/README.md

-# meals-app
+# recipry
-A react native based food recipes application.
+Recipry is a react native based food recipes application.

 ## *Purpose*
 :bangbang: *The purpose of this project is to learn how to integrate multiple navigators inside a single parent and how to integrate those navigators with redux* :bangbang: